rachelesmee/website/foss4guk2018/workshops.md

 **Recommended Experience:** Basic computing skills, ability to follow instructions

-**Requirements:** It will be and updated version of http://archaeogeek.github.io/foss4gukdontbeafraid/ which already has prerequisites.
+**Requirements:** It will be an updated version of [http://archaeogeek.github.io/foss4gukdontbeafraid/](http://archaeogeek.github.io/foss4gukdontbeafraid/), please see prerequisites listed there (essentially a GitHub account, Git(Hub) installed, a text editor (e.g. atom)).

 - - -